MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 If you would like to evaluate more metrics via code, do the following:

 - Add a new function to the “Quality metrics.ipynb” file, which accepts a requirement text as a parameter.
-- Add an evaluated column header name to the cell 20 "# Excel sheet column names used for calculation"
+- Add an evaluated column header name to the cell 24 "# Excel sheet column names used for calculation"
-- Call this function in cell 21.
+- Call this function in cell 25.
-- Add the processed column header name to the df.to_excel function in cell 22 to write it to the output file.
+- Add the processed column header name to the df.to_excel function in cell 26 to write it to the output file.
 - Add links to the corresponding cells between "TemplateComparison_calculatedMetrics.xlsx" and "TemplateComparisonAnalytics.xlsx" documents to automatically copy evaluated data to the "TemplateComparisonAnalytics.xlsx" document

+## Related Publications

+- Katharina Großer, Marina Rukavitsyna, Jan Jürjens.
+"A Comparative Evaluation of RequirementTemplate Systems", In: 31st IEEE International Requirements Engineering Conference (RE'23), 2023

+Related Student Thesis
+- Marina Rukavitsyna.
+"Linguistic comparative evaluation of template-systems for requirements documentation".
+Master's thesis.
+University of Koblenz-Landau, 2021.
+- Christian Braun.
+"Vergleichende Bewertung von Template-Systemen für die Anforderungsdokumentation".
+German.
+Bachelor thesis.
+University of Koblenz-Landau, 2019.
+- Francisco José Caballero Cerezo.
+"Comparative evaluation of template-systems for requirements documentation".
+Bachelor thesis.
+University of Koblenz-Landau, 2016.

+## How to Cite

+Katharina Großer, Marina Rukavitsyna, Jan Jürjens.
+"Evaluation of Templates for Requirements Documentation", 2023, DOI:

 ## License